What Is ‘Tech Neck’?

 2. Follow the 20-20-20 Rule

 Every 20 minutes, look up from your screen for at least 20 seconds and let your eyes focus on something at least 20 feet (6 metres) away.
+This helps reduce both eye strain and postural fatigue.
 Use this break to reset your posture, roll your shoulders back, gently retract your chin, and take a few deep breaths.

 3. Strengthen Your Deep Neck Flexors

 A simple chin tuck exercise is one of the most effective ways to re-activate the deep cervical muscles.
-Gently draw your chin straight back (as if making a 'double chin'), hold for 5 seconds, and repeat 10 times.
-Perform this 2–3 times daily.
+Gently draw your chin straight back (as if making a ‘double chin’), hold for 5 seconds, and repeat 10 times.
+Perform this 2–3 times daily as part of a regular neck mobility routine.
+The NHS also provides a range of flexibility exercises that support neck and upper back mobility.

 4. Stretch Your Chest and Upper Back